Flight Lieutenant Robert Stephenson Cromie M.D., M.M.S.A.

 The great tragedy of the day was the loss of life in air-raid shelter No.13.
 It was located outside the sick-bay and in it at that moment was Flight Lieutenant R. Cromie, the auxiliary squadron medical officer who had joined us in peacetime and at the outbreak of war gave up his local practice to come with us to France.
 I remember seeing Doc Cromie whip off his jacket and rugby tackle Tom Cronin at Vitry when Tom’s trousers were soaked in petrol and flaming.

 Robert, his wife Mabel and their young son Graham, lived in Coulsdon.
 Robert had been the local general practitioner before joining the RAF, so his loss was keenly felt in the local community beyond the aerodrome.
+Information about his service is scant, but we know he was posted from 615 Squadron, Croydon, to RAF Kenley on 3rd October, 1939, and that he went to France in January 1940, and had compassionate leave from 2nd – 8th February.

 He was the son of Samuel James Cromie and Sarah Morton Cromie, of Ballymoney, County Antrim.